almadoro/react-just/docs/guide/tailwindcss.md

 ## Configuration

-Ensure your `package.json` has `type: "module"` specified to be able ti import the Tailwind CSS plugin:
+Ensure your `package.json` has `type: "module"` specified to be able to import the Tailwind CSS plugin:

 ```json [package.json] {2}
 {